August 7, 2012 | by Jessica Conrad

 The combined effect of these many assorted commons solutions is a small town renaissance no one could have expected in Hardwick.
 Stearns describes countless new economic opportunities growing up around healthy food, ecological awareness, and value‐added agriculture.
 There are new jobs—good jobs—at High Mowing and elsewhere.
 The rural “brain drain” is reversing in this area, as smart young people who moved away are coming home.
 People are once again running for town select boards and school boards.
 “People are actually competing [for those positions] because they want to have a voice,” Stearns says.
 “It’s really cool.”

-But through story, we can restore hope and raise awareness about the commons.
-And a place like Hardwick, Vermont—where the community has “reached a tipping point, and it’s completely unstoppable”—certainly provides the narrative to inspire commons-based solutions anywhere.
+A place like Hardwick, Vermont—where the community has “reached a tipping point, and it’s completely unstoppable”—certainly provides the narrative to inspire commons-based solutions anywhere.